 Short-Term Study Visa UK Requirements 2026

-To qualify for a short-term study visa UK, you must be aged 16 or over, have acceptance on an English language course at an accredited institution lasting 6-11 months, demonstrate sufficient funds for your stay and return travel, and apply from outside the UK.
+To qualify for a Short-Term Study visa, you must be aged 16 or over, have acceptance on an English language course at an accredited institution lasting 6-11 months, demonstrate sufficient funds for course fees, living costs, and return travel, and apply from outside the UK.
 You must also meet suitability requirements under Part 9 of the Immigration Rules.

 - Aged 16 or over at time of application